prioritizr/benchmark/README.md

     -   *parameters*: Settings for running the analysis ([TOML format](https://github.com/toml-lang/toml)).
     -   [*R*](www.r-project.org): Code used to run the analysis.
 -   *results*:
     -   `results.rda`: Rdata file containing the results.
-This file is created after running the analysis locally.
     -   `solutions.tif` GeoTIFF files containing solutions form benchmark runs.
-This file is created after running the analysis locally.
 -   *packrat*: [*R* package management](https://rstudio.github.io/packrat/).

-The files in the *results* directory are created after completing benchmark analysis.
+Note that the files in the *results* directory are created after completing benchmark analysis.
+They are not present in the online repository.
 If you wish to access the results completed on our systems, please see files attached the [Results storage release](https://github.com/prioritizr/benchmark/releases/tag/v0.0.2).

 ### Software required